ozbaya/RepData-Rmd-Exercise/README.md

 ## Introduction

+The objective of this exercise was to learn how to use an Rmd file to knit content and computation together.
+I tried to accomplish this through the following case study:

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike